 Exodus Part Four: Dive

-MOSES - SEEING GOD'S PRESENCE
+MOSES — SEEKING GOD'S PRESENCE

-Moses is an amazing leader but not in the first couple of chapters.
+Moses is an amazing leader, but not in the first couple of chapters.
 Did you notice when we first met Moses way back in the beginning of Exodus how adamantly he fought God to not use him?
-Look at Exodus 3:11, the first response of Moses to God’s call is “Who am I that I should go to Pharaoh and bring the Israelites out of Egypt?”
-Then he begins to talk God out of using him: Exodus 3:13
+Look at Exodus 3:11, the first response of Moses to God’s call is ‘Who am I that I should go to Pharaoh and bring the Israelites out of Egypt?’.
+Then he begins to talk God out of using him in Exodus 3:13

 Have you ever doubted that God chose the right person when he chose you?
-I do every day!
-But the thing I love about Exodus is you get to see this man of God that doubted himself, gain confidence in God and become one of the greatest leaders of all time.
+I do — everyday!
+But the thing I love about Exodus is you get to see this man of God that doubted himself gain confidence in God and become one of the greatest leaders of all time.

-Then he says the best statement a leader can state “If your Presence does not go with us, do not send us up from here.
+E 33:15-16 If your Presence does not go with us, do not send us up from here.
 How will anyone know that you are pleased with me and with your people unless you go with us?
-What else will distinguish me and your people from all the other people on the face of the earth?”
+What else will distinguish me and your people from all the other people on the face of the earth?

-I love these verses, what is Moses saying – I’m not going unless you go with me and further more your presence makes us distinct and special.
-Wow, do you know that the presence of God in you makes you special, it is your distinguishing marker from everyone else?
+This is the best statement a leader can make.
+I love these verses, what is Moses saying – ‘I’m not going unless you go with me and furthermore your presence makes us distinct and special’.
+Wow, do you know that the presence of God in you makes you special?
+It is your distinguishing marker from everyone else.

-And the God encounters don’t stop there Moses then gets to see the back of God.
-He asked to see his face but the face of God is so glorious he would die, so God says I’ll place you in the cleft of this rock and cover you with my hand until I have passed by.
-When I have passed I will remove my hand so you can see the back of me!
-How great is this, this man in human form gets to see God!
-(Exodus 11:12-23).
+And the God encounters don’t stop there, Moses gets to see the back of God.
+He asked to see His face but the face of God is so glorious he would die, so God says ‘I’ll place you in the cleft of this rock and cover you with my hand until I have passed by.
+When I have passed I will remove my hand so you can see the back of me’!
+How great is this, this man, in human form, gets to see God!
+Read the full story in Exodus 11:12-23.

-Love spending time in God’s presence, in his awesome holiness.
-When was the last time your face was radiant with the glory of God (Exodus 34:29-35) where you had to wear a veil because you had been in the presence of God and encountered his glory.
+Love spending time in God’s presence, in His awesome holiness.
+When was the last time your face was radiant with the glory of God (Exodus 34:29-35)?
+Where you had to wear a veil because you had been in the presence of God and encountered His glory?

-This week go and spend time in the presence of God, not asking for anything but just having time with him face to face.
+This week, go and spend time in the presence of God, not asking for anything but just having time with Him face to face.
 This gift is why Jesus died on the cross, don’t waste it or take it for granted.
 It will change you into a better leader, mother, businessman, boss and employee.
 Love your times in prayer with God, when you come out changed, transformed for His Glory.